Creating MVE Connections to AWS Direct Connect with Versa Secure SD-WAN

 With an MVE already created, you can create a connection to AWS.
 The VXC connection can be one of two AWS models:

->

-> Hosted Connections – A Hosted Connection with a capacity of 500 Mbps or less can support one private or public virtual interface.
-A Hosted Connection with a capacity of 1 Gbps or more can support one private, public, or transit virtual interface.
+Hosted Connections – A Hosted Connection can support one private, public, or transit virtual interface.
 Hosted Connections are dedicated connections and are recommended for production environments.

->

-> Hosted Virtual Interfaces (Hosted VIFs) – Hosted VIFs can connect to public or private AWS cloud services: a Hosted VIF cannot connect to a transit virtual interface.
+Hosted Virtual Interfaces (Hosted VIFs) – Hosted VIFs can connect to public or private AWS cloud services: a Hosted VIF cannot connect to a transit virtual interface.
 Hosted VIF connections share bandwidth.

 Click the link for your preferred connection type for detailed configuration steps.